SQLicious/SQLicious/README.md

 ## 🌱 I’m currently learning ...

-- Advanced DAX in Power BI
+- Advanced DAX in Power BI on Udemy
 - ETL/ELT using Microsoft Azure Data Factory

 ## 💬 Ask me about ...